-Pippa Brashear, RLA, is Resilience Principal at SCAPE.
+Pippa Brashear, RLA, is Resilience Principal and Partner at SCAPE.
 A leading national expert on resilience planning and design for climate adaptation, Pippa works with multi-disciplinary teams to develop landscape strategies and next-century infrastructure that integrate environmental, economic and social benefits.
 She leads both planning and built work teams within the firm, bringing an ecological and people-driven approach to SCAPE’s projects—informed by systems thinking; an understanding of natural and nature-based systems; engineering methods; and social and environmental equity.

 Pippa holds a Master’s in Landscape Architecture and Master’s in Urban Planning with Distinction from the Graduate School of Design (GSD) at Harvard University.
 She also holds a Bachelor’s of Arts, cum laude, in Environmental Science and Public Policy from Harvard College.